zenorocha/zenorocha.com/articles/what-i-learned-at-berkeley-executive-leadership-program.md

 ---
 title: What I learned at Berkeley's Executive Leadership Program
-description: "I've always thought of myself as a good leader.
-Until one day, my boss told me \"you failed as a leader\"."
+description: 'I''ve always thought of myself as a good leader.
+Until one day, my boss told me "you failed as a leader".'
 image: /static/img/posts/berkeley-exec-ed-cover.jpg
-date: "2022-11-08"
+date: '2022-11-08'
 ---

 I've always thought of myself as a good leader.
 I had the opportunity to lead many teams in different companies, and I consistently tried to do my best to make sure everyone was happy and productive.

-One day, I was having a meeting with a former boss of mine, and he told me ***"you failed as a leader"***.
+One day, I was having a meeting with a former boss of mine, and he told me **_"you failed as a leader"_**.
 I still remember that afternoon and how devastated I was.
 I thought I was doing a good job.
 But I was wrong.

 ## The first obstacle

 I decided to look for a way to improve my skills.
 So I started reading books, watching videos, and listening to podcasts.
 I also started looking for a course to help me become a better leader.

 I found out about the [Berkeley Executive Leadership Program](https://executive.berkeley.edu/executive/leadership), but there was no way I was going to pay $9,900 for a 5-day program, especially a leadership one.
-After all, soft skills are all *blah blah blah*, right?
+After all, soft skills are all _blah blah blah_, right?
 Until I realized that **if you're not willing to invest in yourself, why should someone invest in you?**

 I put some money aside and decided to apply.
 I had no idea what was going to happen next.
 One day I got this acceptance letter.
 I was so excited!
 I was going to Berkeley!